Francois Brummer: Zebre

-He played also for Zebre in 2019-20 Pro14 season.
+He played also for Zebre in the 2019-20 Pro14 season.

 International

 Brummer played for South Africa Under-19 in the 2007 Under 19 Rugby World Championship and South Africa Under-20 in the 2008 and 2009 IRB Junior World Championships.
 He is the leading South African points scorer in the history of the IRB Junior World Championship.

 In 2016, he was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He came on as a replacement in their first match in Bloemfontein and scored his side's first try within two minutes of coming on and also converted three tries, but ended on the losing side as the visitors ran out 32–24 winners.
 He then started the second match of the series, kicking two conversions in a 26–29 defeat to the Saxons in George.